Professor Kevin Davis and Professor Intisar Rabb as a member of the dissertation committee

 Law and Development, Islamic Law, Corporate Law, Islamic Finance, Intellectual Property.

 Research and Biography:

-Maliheh has thus far studied the foundations of a wide array of relevant fields of law, such as corporate law, Islamic finance, international trade and intellectual property and hopes to use her acquired knowledge to contribute to the scholarship in the law and development area.
-She holds a Ph.D. in Private Law, focusing on corporate law, from the University of Tehran, where she was a lecturer on Business Law, and earned an LL.M. at New York University School of Law as an Arthur T. Vanderbilt Scholar (Amirsaleh Scholar).
+Maliheh has thus far studied the foundations of a wide array of relevant fields of law, such as corporate law, Islamic finance, international trade, and intellectual property.
+She now hopes to use her acquired knowledge to contribute to scholarship in the law and development area.
+Maliheh holds a PhD in Private Law, focusing on corporate law, from the University of Tehran, where she was a lecturer on Business Law, and holds an LLM from New York University School of Law as an Arthur T. Vanderbilt Scholar (Amirsaleh Scholar).

 Maliheh spent a year at Harvard Law School as a visiting fellow at the Islamic Legal Studies Program, conducting research on Islamic capital markets.
-She was also a research scholar at NYU School of Law and conducted research on the application of Islamic Law.
-Moreover, she is a member of Iranian Central Bar Association, passed the New York State Bar Examination (admission to New York State Bar pending), and practiced as a legal advisor in a couple of Iranian financial and public institutions.
+She was also a research scholar at NYU School of Law and conducted research on the application of Islamic Law to the Iranian legal system.
+Moreover, she is a member of the New York State Bar Association and the Iranian Central Bar Association.